crosscompute/crosscompute-examples/make-pdf/input.md

-# MDtoPDF
+# Convert Markdown to PDF

-CrossCompute's MDtoPDF is a simple yet powerful online utility for converting Markdown files to PDF format.
-This free and user-friendly tool can help you create professional-looking documents, reports and presentations from your plain text files quickly and easily.
+Convert Markdown to PDF is a simple yet powerful online utility for converting Markdown files to PDF format.
+This free and user-friendly tool can help you create professional-looking documents, reports and presentations from your text files quickly and easily.

 ## User Guide